NavInfoNC/ncserver/docs/tutorial.rst

    }

-Then the logrotate service would rename the current log file as 'example-for-log.YYYYMMDD.log', where YYYY is the year, MM the month with 2 digits, and DD the day with 2 digits. and logs older than one week would be deleted.
+Then the logrotate service would rename the current log file as 'example-for-log.yyyyMMDD.log', where yyyy is the year, MM the month with 2 digits, and DD the day with 2 digits. and logs older than one week would be deleted.